Infection control principles and practices for local health agencies

 TB - Preventing transmission

 Mycobacterium tuberculosis is transmitted in airborne particles called droplet nuclei that are expelled when persons with pulmonary or laryngeal TB cough, sneeze, shout, or sing.
 The tiny infectious particles can be carried by air currents throughout a room or building.
 Tuberculosis is not transmitted by direct contact or via contaminated surfaces or items.

 Local health agency personnel are potentially exposed to TB during case management activities such as directly observed therapy or when persons with unrecognized pulmonary TB are present in the agency facility.
 Local health agencies should establish TB infection control programs that include administrative and respiratory protection measures to help prevent TB transmission among staff and visitors.
 Environmental engineering of air handling systems to create airborne infection isolation rooms is used to house hospital TB patients but is usually not available in public health settings.

 Administrative measures include assigning a designated staff person responsibility for TB infection control, conducting a TB risk assessment for the facility, writing a control plan, and implementing effective work practices for detecting and managing clients entering the facility with signs and symptoms that may indicate active TB disease.

 Respiratory protection measures that include use of N-95 respirators are also necessary for public health personnel with exposure to active TB cases.
 A respiratory protection program should be established to provide staff training, fit-testing, and medical evaluation for respirator use.

-The following general practices should be in place in all local public health agency settings.
+The following general practices should be in place in all local health agency settings.

-Basic measures to prevent transmission of TB in local public health agencies
+Basic measures to prevent transmission of TB in local health agencies

 Frequently Asked Questions (TB)